When you buy through our links, we may earn a commission. See our Affiliate Policy.

 Is There Parking Near Multnomah Falls?

-For the best parking experience during peak season (late May through early September, from 9am to 6pm), we recommend purchasing the $2 Multnomah Falls permit.
-While this doesn’t guarantee a spot, it helps regulate traffic and is easy to reserve online.
+For the best parking experience during peak season (late May – early September, 9am – 6pm), we recommend:

 Once we had parking sorted, it was finally time to start our hike to Multnomah Falls.
 Multnomah is a two-tiered waterfall, formed by the ancient Missoula Floods around 15,000 years ago and fed by underground springs.
 It’s simply stunning, and the viewing area at the bottom is spacious, with plenty of room for photos right by the base.
 Even visiting during a busy July day, we had no trouble getting close for some great shots.